Opinion: No one is going to spend Bitcoin on a Tesla | DW | 09.02.2021

 Cryptocurrency fans were thrilled after a major buy-in from Tesla sent Bitcoin prices soaring.
-DW's Kristie Pladson says the hype shows why the digital coin will struggle to be more than an investment tool.
+DW's Kristie Pladson writes that the hype shows why the digital coin will struggle to be more than an investment tool.

 People won't want to spend Bitcoin to buy a Tesla as long as the cryptocurrency's value keeps rising